|Follow PSU Men's Hockey:||Follow @PennStateMHKY|

 Fisher joined the Penn State staff after a six-year stint at Princeton (2005-11).
 With the Tigers, he helped lead the team to a pair of NCAA tournament berths (2008, 2009) and the 2008 ECAC and Ivy League Championships.
 The 2009 Princeton Tigers also set the school-record for wins in a season with 22, a record which still stands to this day.

 Prior to his time at Princeton, Fisher spent five years with the USHL’s Omaha Lancers’ coaching staff, helping the team to the Clark Cup championship in 2001 and Anderson Cup regular-season championships in both 2002 and 2005.

 In Omaha, he served as the team’s recruiting coordinator and academic advisor, in addition to other responsibilities of on-ice coaching, video breakdown and game analysis.

 Fisher helped coach and recruit NHL first-round draft picks Keith Ballard and Nick Petrecki, seven current NHL players, including Matt Carle and Paul Stastny, and USHL Goaltender of the Year and USA Hockey Junior Player of the Year Jeff Lerg.
 Fisher helped develop 54 NCAA Division I scholarship players and 12 NHL draft picks and served as associate coach for Team USHL at the USHL Prospects/All-Star game during his final season.

 A graduate of St. Cloud State University, Fisher has a bachelor’s degree in communications.
 Prior to coaching, Fisher played two seasons at Hibbing Community College, participating in the NJCAA national tournament during his tenure there.

-Fisher and his wife, Kristi, reside in State College.
+Fisher and his wife, Kristi, reside in State College with they daughter, Anna.